GridPane is pleased to announce that we’ve accepted a strategic investment from Automattic: Read all about it

 Potential Downsides to Consider

 Security plugins aren’t all upside and no downside.
-In fact, many of the most popular security plugins have had security vulnerabilities themselves.
-Some may also:
+In fact, many of the most popular security plugins have had extremely serious security vulnerabilities themselves.
+Some security plugins may:

 1. Make your websites far less secure.